How to paint pots with mud cloth pattern

 - Spray paints.
 I tried many different kinds of spray paint, and Rustoleum is the winner.
 It protects my pots and outdoor furniture against the rain and tropical weather.
-There are many options to chose from.
-These spray paints come in different texture, like stone, glitter, silk, or chalk.
+There are many options to choose from.
+These spray paints come in different textures, like stone, glitter, silk, or chalk.
 I try to buy primer and paint together.

 - Permanent markers.
 My favorites are the Permanent Sharpie in black and the POSCA white paint marker.
 I use them both often for my DIY projects.
 They work great on paint, plastic, wood, and terracotta surfaces.

 I love love love the mud cloth design and decided to use that pattern on my planter for this DIY project.

 - Geometric shapes.
 Paint some triangles, circles, and squares on the planters.